If there is significant speed variation then possible causes are as follows.

 Significant changes in room temperature – this affects the viscosity of the oil in the bearing.

-Lack of oil in the bearing so check by adding oil.
+Lack of oil in the bearing, check and add if required.

 Changed belt tension or a contaminated belt or platter – clean running surfaces.